 I was amazed.
 This man had lived every day for the past two years on less than $2 a day.
 How was this humanly possible?

 " All I do is enjoy life on these beaches.
-I wake up each day and go for a nice jog, talk to the tourist and even give them tips on great places to go for cheap prices.
+I wake up each day and go for a nice jog, talk to the tourists and even give them tips on great places to go for cheap prices.
 I have even given tours.
 I have several friends in this town and some insist on taking me out because I am well known around here, but I rarely take them up on the offer.
 When I do go out with them it is usually enough to satisfy me for a month or so.
 Fish is free.
 Water is cheap.
 Cooking in the park is free.
-I have no electric bills or water bills or rent.
-I have more friends in life now that I don't have a job than I ever did when I was working and that is far more valuable than money to me.
+I have no electric bill, water bill, or rent.
+I have more friends in life, now that I don't have a job, than I ever did when I was working and that is far more valuable than money to me.
 If you can ever get over the splendors that life has given you with internet and television, being a beach bum is actually quite peaceful.
-Sometimes I feel like a pioneer, but I doubt many pioneers had this beautiful scenery that I have around me every day."
+Sometimes I feel like a pioneer, but I doubt many pioneers had this beautiful scenery that I have around me each day."

 "It's been a pleasure spending this short time with you Bill.
 I will see you again soon.
-Until then, have a great time with your happiness."
+Until then, have a great time with your happiness", I said.